 13. Ask questions that force the interviewee themselves to make the choice of what was really important.
 What one single thing contributed most.
 Where did the value really add?
 Etc.

 14. Locate the passion point.
-The bit were the interviewee starts to get excited.
+The bit where the interviewee starts to get excited.
 You know you’re onto the MOB because they’re about to get found out.

 15. Get the interviewee to talk about the parts of the story they haven’t spoken of before.
 If it’s fresh it’s usually more interesting.